This page gives information about causes of death on the Mortality Trends website.

 See 'Cancer'.

-Includes pregnancy-related toxaemia, haemorrhage and sepsis, and legal abortion.
+Includes pregnancy-related toxaemia, haemorrhage and sepsis, gestational diabetes, and legal abortion.

 WHO codes: ICD-7 601, 603, 605-609, 611-617, 622-637, 640-652, 660, 670-689; ICD-8 630-645, 650-662, 670-678; ICD-9 630-648, 650-676; ICD-10 O00-O99.